Courage-1984/Dataset-Forge/docs/README_full.md

 - Apply augmentations, tiling, and batch processing from the Augmentation and Image Processing menus.

-### CBIR (Semantic Duplicate Detection)

-1. Go to Dataset Management > Clean & Organize > CBIR.
-2. Select your workflow: single-folder or HQ/LQ pair.
-3. Choose the embedding model (CLIP recommended).
-4. Set the similarity threshold (default: 0.92 for cosine similarity).
-5. Choose an action: Find, Remove, Move, or Copy duplicates.
-6. Review the summary of affected files after each operation.

 ### Monitoring & Analytics

 - Access live resource usage, error tracking, and analytics from the System Monitoring menu.